mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/sreport.md

 - Show number of jobs run
 `sreport job sizes printjobcount`

-- Show users with highest cpu time use
+- Show users with the highest CPU time use
 `sreport user topuser`